black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 162
 Inside pick, use const to initialize a variable named numbers and set it to an empty array.

+# Step 163
+After your numbers array, create a while loop that runs as long as numbers.length is less than 10.